Best disposable cameras of 2022

 One drawback to using disposable cameras for many is the level of waste created.
 But, the term disposable is a bit of a misnomer-recycled camera may be the better name.
 Fujifilm has been recycling its cameras since 1990, and Kodak, who also started its recycling program in 1990, says the rate of recycling their single-use cameras is 84%.

 When you get your film developed, the empty camera is generally sent off to be recycled.
-Because of the manufacturing process, almost every part of single-use cameras can be reused or melted down and molded into a new camera.
+Because of the process, almost every part of single-use cameras can be reused or melted down and molded into a new camera.
 If you develop the film yourself, there are options for mailing the camera body in yourself to have it be recycled as well.

 If you want to avoid plastic and new products altogether but still want to shoot film, there are some excellent, used film cameras that you can find at reasonable prices on the secondary market.